Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/lebesguemeas.md

 </div>
 This definition of "almost everywhere equal", is really a hallmark of Lebesgue Measure Theory.
 We essentially replace the pointwise convergence/equality found in Riemann Integration, with almost everywhere convergence/equality.
 This allows for more general and stronger statements to be made.
 In Lebesgue Measure Theory, these sets of measure 0 are called null sets, and things like integration pass through null sets essentially. \\
 \\
 Now we can state a result which is really the bread and butter for integration and \\(L^p\\) theory.
 As stated earlier, we can essentially approximate measurable functions, to an arbitrary degree, with sequences of simple function.
-Then, in limit, we get almost everywhere convergence/equality.
+Then, in limit, we actually get pointwise convergence in this case.
 The statement is as follows:

 <div style="text-align: center;">
 $$